ME3Tweaks/ME3TweaksModManager/documentation/modimages.md

 ![Documentation Image](images/documentation_header.png)

 # Images in Mod Manager
 Mod Manager 6.2 introduced support for images in mods.
 For a long time, there were no images in Mod Manager due to the extra complexity of dealing with image formats and the difficulty of extending the codebase further in Mod Manager 5.
 With the rewrite of Mod Manager 6, it was more feasible to add images, but installing mods from archive added significant technical challenges that prevented adding images to mods.
+With Mod Manager 6.2, images can now be used in different areas of the application.

 Mods targeting `cmmver` 6.2 and higher can add images under the `M3Images` directory at the root of their mod.
 Images in these folders will be packaged with your mod as long as they are referenced and will be shown to users.
 All images that Mod Manager will use **must** be stored under the M3Images directory.